 Are you looking for a way to give back to the community?
-Joining the Constillation Hospice team is an incredible and rewarding experience.
+Joining the Constellation Hospice team is an incredible and rewarding experience.
 Our volunteers support the hospice mission in many capacities.
-The majority of our volunteers provide direct services to our clients and their families and caregivers by generously spending time in the home of someone who is living with a life-threatening illness.
+The majority of our volunteers provide direct services to our clients, their families and caregivers by generously spending time in the home of someone who is living with a life-threatening illness.

 Hospice volunteers are a specialized group of 'professional volunteers’ who offer many things including companionship, a silent prescence, emotional support and practical assistance to our clients, and short-term relief to client families and caregivers.
 Many practical and supportive tasks can make a significant difference to those who are living while they are dying.

 For some, volunteers bring normalcy to day-to-day life.
 From offering some warm companionship, reading stories or the local paper, talking about world events, to remembering past life experiences and the accomplishments that people have experienced...to name just a few.
 Many volunteers assist with life’s basic tasks such as organizing papers, writing letters or helping to make phone calls, to assisting with, light household duties, shopping assistance, providing comfort measures and personal care.
 For many families and caregivers hospice volunteers offer much needed additional support, including respite relief and 'listening ears’.

 Constellation Hospice also has other specialized roles for volunteers who have other professional experiences and interests.
 Complimentary Therapy volunteers are registered practitioners with experience in Registered Massage Therapy, Reiki, Healing Touch, Therapeutic Touch, Reflexology, Music or Expressive Arts Therapy; who are able to share their skills with our clients.